dboddie-canonical-work/disgorged-docs/basic-snapcraft-yaml-example.rst

 The yt-dlp snap only has one part.
 It is built using the Python plugin, which is a Snapcraft plugin designed to simplify the building of Python applications.

 -  plugin: This block defines the use of the Snapcraft Python plugin that will perform various language-specific commands in the background.
-The `python plugin <the-python-plugin.md>`__ handles Python building and its dependencies automatically.
+The :ref:`python plugin <the-python-plugin>` handles Python building and its dependencies automatically.
 The plugin declaration has only one sub-section:

    -  source: defines the URL or a path of the application code that needs to be downloaded for the build.
 It can be a local or remote path, and can refer to a directory tree, a compressed archive or a revision control repository.
 In this particular case, the application is built the project’s upstream GitHub repository.